AdobeDocs/experience-manager-65.de-DE/help/sites-developing/clientlibs.md

 ---
-title: Verwendung Client-seitiger Bibliotheken
+title: Verwenden Client-seitiger Bibliotheken
 seo-title: Using Client-Side Libraries
-description: AEM stellt clientseitige Bibliotheksordner zur Verfügung, mit denen Sie Ihren clientseitigen Code im Repository speichern, in Kategorien gruppieren und definieren können, wann und wie jede Codekategorie dem Client bereitgestellt werden soll.
+description: AEM stellt Client-seitige Bibliotheksordner zur Verfügung, mit denen Sie Ihren Client-seitigen Code im Repository speichern, in Kategorien gruppieren und definieren können, wann und wie jede Code-Kategorie dem Client bereitgestellt werden soll.
 seo-description: AEM provides Client-side Library Folders, which allow you to store your client-side code in the repository, organize it into categories, and define when and how each category of code is to be served to the client
 uuid: f12b13cc-6651-4c9a-9c52-19a22bb82b28
 contentOwner: msm-service